0x00wolf/red-team-cookbook/README.md

 ### **Part 1: Preparation**

-Part 1 contains tutorials that explain how to use Python libraries, programmatic techniques, and tools to build a fully functioning exploit kit and command center from scratch with OOP design patterns.
+Part 1 contains tutorials that explain how to use Python libraries, programmatic techniques, and tools that you will need later to build a fully functioning exploit kit and command center from scratch with OOP design patterns.
 The tutorials cover Objects and Methods that include more complicated elements like concurrent programming.
 Part 1 also guides readers through setting up a virtual lab with QEMU/KVM and Virt-Manager to test their exploits and command servers as they progress through the RTCB.

 ---